agataszus/efdance-website/content.md

 Single class: $15

 - 1 class = 75 minutes
-- choose of many types of classses
 - come with friend and get 20% discount for next class

 Package of classes: $70

 - 6 classes - 75 minutes each
+- 10% discount in our store
 - 1 time access to our relaxation zone
-- 10% discount in our store

 Monthly membership: $120

 - carnet open: as many classes as you like
+- 20% discount in our store
 - relaxation zone acces
-- 20% discount in our store
+- unlimited gym acces

 ### Photo gallery